VaclavElias/stride-website-next/wiki/Deployment.md

 ## Deploying with .NET Framework

-.NET Framework is using IIS to host the website, so any static files will be served by IIS.
-The static files are located in the `wwwroot` folder.
-The `wwwroot` folder is the root folder of the website.
-The `wwwroot` folder is also the root folder of the website when it is deployed to GitHub Pages.
+The .NET Framework uses IIS to host the website, which serves any static files.

+The `web.config` file is used to configure IIS, including:

+- Mime types for static files
+- Redirects
+- Gzip compression
+- Static file caching

+The GitHub action `eleventy_stride-web-rc.yml` builds the website and deploys it to Azure Web Apps.

 ## Deploying with .NET Core

+We have got these 4 options to deploy our website:

+- Azure Web Apps (Windows) with IIS
+- Azure Web Apps (Windows) with Kestrel
+- Azure Web Apps (Linux) with Kestrel

+The GitHub action `eleventy_stride-web-rc.yml` builds the website and deploys it to Azure Web Apps.

+## Azure Static Web Apps

+This wasn't tested yet.

 # Wiki Deployment